Joaquín Niemann: Professional career

+PGA Tour

 After competing in the 2018 Masters Tournament as an amateur, Niemann turned professional, thus forfeiting his exemptions to the 2018 U.S. Open and Open Championship.
 In his first professional start, at the 2018 Valero Texas Open, he finished 6th.
 He earned Special Temporary Member Status on the PGA Tour for the rest of 2018 with a tied-6th finish at the Memorial Tournament, his third top-ten in only five starts on tour.
 He earned a PGA Tour card for the 2018–19 season, after a fourth top-10 finish (T5 at The Greenbrier) in eight tournaments.
 Niemann joined Jordan Spieth (2013) and Jon Rahm (2016) as golfers who were able to completely bypass the Web.com Tour Finals and earn PGA Tour cards after starting the season without any status.

 In September 2019, Niemann won A Military Tribute at The Greenbrier for his first PGA Tour victory.
 He became the first PGA Tour winner from Chile, and the youngest international PGA Tour winner since 1923.

 In December 2019, Niemann played on the International team at the 2019 Presidents Cup at Royal Melbourne Golf Club in Australia.
 The U.S. team won 16–14.
 Niemann went 0–3–1 and lost his Sunday singles match against Patrick Cantlay.

 In January 2021, Niemann shot a final round 64 at the Sentry Tournament of Champions.
 He joined Harris English in a playoff, but was defeated on the first extra hole.
 A week later, he finished T2 at the Sony Open in Hawaii; one stroke behind Kevin Na.

 In July 2021, Niemann shot a bogey free 18-under par for 72 holes to tie with Cameron Davis and Troy Merritt for the lead at the Rocket Mortgage Classic.
 Niemann made his first bogey of the week on the first playoff hole and was eliminated.
 Davis was the eventual champion.

 In February 2022, Niemann shot rounds of 63-63-68-71, to win the Genesis Invitational hosted by Tiger Woods.
 He finished the tournament at 19-under par, two strokes ahead of Collin Morikawa and Cameron Young.